 Have an exhaust fan question?

+If you're looking to replace an exhaust fan, an HVAC company should be your first call.
 When choosing an exhaust fan, there are several different options: a fan only, a fan with a light, a fan with a heater or a fan with a light and heater.
 There are varieties in shapes and colors as well.
 Then you can choose whether to mount your fan on the ceiling or to the wall.
 It's likely those decisions were easy for you, one more to take into consideration is the noise level, called sones.

 The sone is the unit used to measure perceived sound.
 A calm, quiet room is somewhere between .15 to .5 sones.
 A normal conversation takes place between 1 and 4 sones.
 So, the quieter fans will have lower sone ratings.
 If you’re looking to put a fan in a restaurant kitchen or construction workers bathroom, the sound level may not make a difference but you may want to look into the CFM number, I’ll explain that a little later.
 But if you want to put a fan in a bathroom near a nursery, the sound level may be of the utmost importance.
 Everyone has their preference for ideal fan noise.
 Just remember lower sone number = quieter sound.